CookieSource/wikijs/howto/changede.md

 -   Openbox (rebornos-cosmic-openbox)
 -   Regolith (rebornos-cosmic-regolith)
 -   UKUI (rebornos-cosmic-ukui)
--   XFCE (rebornos-cosmic-xfce)
+-   Xfce (rebornos-cosmic-xfce)

-> Note: There are some DEs that are incompatible with some display mangers (gdm, sddm and lightDM) refer to [How to change gdm or sddm to lightdm](https://wiki.rebornos.org/en/howto/sddm-to-lightdm)
+> Note: There are some DEs that are incompatible with some display mangers (gdm, sddm and lightDM) refer to [How to change gdm or sddm to lightdm](/howto/sddm-to-lightdm)

 # Installing a DE

-There are two ways of installing a DE on RebornOS - in Terminal or with our app [RebornOS Fire](https://wiki.rebornos.org/en/apps/rebornosfire).
+There are two ways of installing a DE on RebornOS - in Terminal or with our app [RebornOS Fire](/apps/rebornosfire).
-Installing a desktop environment manually can be done with: (Look at [Introduction](https://wiki.rebornos.org/en/howto/changede#introduction) to see the package name)
+Installing a desktop environment manually can be done with: (Look at [Introduction](#introduction) to see the package name)
 ```
 pacman -S <package name>
 ```
 # Removing a DE

 Removing a DE can't be done through our app yet but can be done manually with:
 ```
 sudo pacman -Rncs <package name>
 ```